Ottoman Empire: Arab Revolt

 The Arab Revolt began in 1916 with British support.
 It turned the tide against the Ottomans on the Middle Eastern front, where they seemed to have the upper hand during the first two years of the war.
 On the basis of the McMahon–Hussein Correspondence, an agreement between the British government and Hussein bin Ali, Sharif of Mecca, the revolt was officially initiated at Mecca on 10 June 1916.
-The Arab nationalist goal was to create a single unified and independent Arab state stretching from Aleppo in Syria to Aden in Yemen, which the British had promised to recognise.
+The Arab nationalist goal was to create a single unified and independent Arab state stretching from Aleppo, Syria, to Aden, Yemen, which the British promised to recognise.

-The Sharifian Army led by Hussein and the Hashemites, with military backing from the British Egyptian Expeditionary Force, successfully fought and expelled the Ottoman military presence from much of the Hejaz and Transjordan.
+The Sharifian Army, led by Hussein and the Hashemites, with military backing from the British Egyptian Expeditionary Force, successfully fought and expelled the Ottoman military presence from much of the Hejaz and Transjordan.
 The rebellion eventually took Damascus and set up a short-lived monarchy led by Faisal, a son of Hussein.

-Following the Sykes–Picot Agreement, the Middle East was later partitioned by the British and French into mandate territories.
-There was no unified Arab state, much to the anger of Arab nationalists.
+Following the terms of the 1916 Sykes–Picot Agreement, the British and French later partitioned the Middle East into mandate territories.
+There was no unified Arab state, much to Arab nationalists' anger.
+Palestine, Iraq, Lebanon and Syria became British and French mandates.

 Treaty of Sèvres and Turkish War of Independence

 Defeated in World War I, the Ottoman Empire signed the Armistice of Mudros on 30 October 1918.
 Istanbul was occupied by combined British, French, Italian, and Greek forces.
 In May 1919, Greece also took control of the area around Smyrna (now İzmir).

 The partition of the Ottoman Empire was finalized under the terms of the 1920 Treaty of Sèvres.
 This treaty, as designed in the Conference of London, allowed the Sultan to retain his position and title.
-The status of Anatolia was problematic given the occupied forces.
+Anatolia's status was problematic given the occupied forces.

-There arose a nationalist opposition in the Turkish national movement.
+A nationalist opposition arose in the Turkish national movement.
 It won the Turkish War of Independence (1919–1923) under the leadership of Mustafa Kemal (later given the surname "Atatürk").
 The sultanate was abolished on 1 November 1922, and the last sultan, Mehmed VI (reigned 1918–1922), left the country on 17 November 1922.
 The Republic of Turkey was established in its place on 29 October 1923, in the new capital city of Ankara.
 The caliphate was abolished on 3 March 1924.